Section Styles inset-image

 I’ll be looking for essays that explore the feelings certain elements or animals can inspire within us, the lessons we can learn from the natural world, and/or the subtle ways the earth speaks to us.
 If I could offer one piece of advice I would say: rather than focusing on the writing (worrying about whether it’s ‘good enough’), hold your attention on the experience you want to tell us about and simply give it words.

 I can’t wait to witness the profound insights and experiences that will emerge from your submissions.
-Let’s celebrate the healing power and wisdom of nature together!
+Let’s celebrate the guidance and transformative power of nature together!

-Share Your Journey of Nature’s Wisdom and Healing
+Share Your experience of Nature’s guidance, Healing & transformation

 ( substack community )